 I am a big fan of the bonus points for transfers from partner programs, and redemption discount promotions from Virgin Australia’s Velocity program, which run around twice per year.

 The transfer bonus points are usually credited alongside the main stash of points you transfer over, so you don’t have to wait around for them to show up.

-If you’re planning on making a transfer to empty out one of your credit card program accounts, then you’ll probably want to wait as late as possible in the promo period to ensure you can transfer the most possible points.
+If you’re planning on making a transfer to empty out one of your credit card program or flybuys accounts, then you’ll probably want to wait as late as possible in the promo period to ensure you can transfer the most possible points.

 Other ways to take advantage of redemption deals for future travel on Virgin Australia

 You can also book travel and change the date after the discount promotion ends, copping a change fee ($60 change fee on international flights) but additional points will be charged if this is done outside the promotional period.